simbo1905/snowflake-information-mart/README.md

 -- Create database
 CREATE DATABASE DEMO_MART;

+-- you may want to set the default wh to suspect after 60s ALTER WAREHOUSE COMPUTE_WH SET AUTO_SUSPEND = 60;
 ```

 Next create the necessary env vars for tf to login in a file `secret.env`: